particle-iot/docs/src/content/reference/datasheets/b-series/b404x-datasheet.md

 ### 3D models

-3D models of the B Series SoM module are available in the [hardware-libraries Github](https://github.com/particle-iot/hardware-libraries/tree/master/CAD/B-Series/B402) in formats including step, iges, stl, and f3d.
+3D models of the B-Series SoM module are available in the [hardware-libraries Github](https://github.com/particle-iot/hardware-libraries/tree/master/CAD/B-Series/B402) in formats including step, iges, stl, and f3d.

 The 3D models are the same for the B404X and B402 as the cellular modem module is the same size.